Kenneth H. Cooper, MD, MPH

 Board Certified in Preventive Medicine

 More than 40 years ago, Kenneth H. Cooper, MD, MPH has inspired millions to exercise for good health with the release of his first best-seller Aerobics.
 Today Dr. Cooper is revolutionizing health and fitness again—calling on America and the world to Get Cooperized™.
-As a leading pioneer of preventive medicine, Dr. Cooper challenges everyone to follow these “8 Healthy Steps” to live better both soon and later: maintain a healthy weight; eat healthy most of the time; exercise most days of the week; take the right supplements for you; stop smoking; control alcohol; manage stress; get a regular, comprehensive physical exam.
+As a leading pioneer of preventive medicine, Dr. Cooper challenges everyone to follow these “8 Healthy Steps” to live better both sooner and later: maintain a healthy weight; eat healthy most of the time; exercise most days of the week; take the right supplements for you; stop smoking; control alcohol; manage stress; get a regular, comprehensive physical exam.